 Flood control WP-7 is included in the Papillion Creek Watershed Partnership's Watershed Management Plan.
-Design began in FY 2016, with construction expected to complete in 2020.
+Construction is currently underway and expected to complete in 2020.

 9. Zorinsky Basin #2

 An additional sediment basin to improve and protect water quality in Lake Zorinsky, located south and west of 204th Street and West Center Road, is under construction and expected to be complete in 2020.